Dr. Charles Egan, Director

 Josephine Tsao is a lecturer of Chinese at SF State where she teaches all levels of Chinese language class and the U.S. federal government-funded Chinese Flagship Program.
 Tsao received her doctorate in journalism from University of Missouri and the master's in Chinese from San Francisco State University.

-In the capacity of program coordinator for the SF State Chinese Flagship Program, Mia Segura provides administrative support and budget management for the faculty, staff and students of the Flagship program.
+In the capacity of program manager for the SF State Chinese Flagship Program, Mia Segura provides administrative support and budget management for the faculty, staff and students of the Flagship program.
 With a degree in International Relations and Chinese from Tufts University, Segura is a passionate advocate for international study opportunities for students.
-She previously worked as program coordinator for the Arizona State University Chinese Flagship Program and has volunteered with the Asian Art Museum and Sister Cities.
+She previously worked as program coordinator for the Arizona State University Chinese Flagship Program and has volunteered with the Junior League of San Francisco, the Asian Art Museum and Sister Cities.

 Shura Taylor, Outreach Coordinator